craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Bible.md

 ## Geography

 At the edge of the land, the common folk will tell you to venture no further.
 They are right to warn you.
 Some magic breaths in this world.
 The Weave grows and shrinks the world to its whims.
 When people go too far, they do not come back.
-Unless you speak of [[Eledrathil Greystone]], but that is another tale.
+Unless you speak of [[Eladrithal Greystone]], but that is another tale.

 Related articles include [[The Nations of Alaturmen]].